EffectOrientedProgramming/book/Chapters/02_Introduction.md

 - Writing to a file
 - Mutating a variable
 - Saving to a database
+- And more...

-These can also have domain specific forms, like:
+These can have domain specific forms:

 - Getting the current price of a stock
-- Detecting the current from a pacemaker
+- Detecting the electrical current from a pacemaker
 - Checking the temperature of a nuclear reactor
 - 3D printing a model
 - Triggering an alarm